 Utterly bewitched, you wanted to weave that magic, too.
 You pursued that skill deep into the night on your own and then, later, at music school or in private lessons.

-Only to learn . . . mere glimmers of magic.
-Sparks rather than fireworks.
+Only to learn . . . mere glimmers of magic: Sparks rather than fireworks.
 Gimmicks rather than wonders.
-Musty old card tricks that are but the faintest shadows of what you know you experienced.
+Musty old card tricks that are just the faintest shadows of what you know you experienced.

 Whether in an undergraduate theory classroom, private lessons, or the common, online sources, you only ever found:

 - Traditional music theory tools that no longer describe the reality of most music being written today.